Cantera/workshop-websites/README.md

 * Create process simulations using networks of stirred reactors
 * Model non-ideal fluids

-This Workshop will cover basic and advanced usage of Cantera and getting started with Cantera development.
-The Workshop will be hosted by the lead developers of Cantera.
+This 1.5-day workshop will bring together new and advanced users of Cantera, and introduce all to getting involved with with Cantera development.

+The workshop will begin on Friday afternoon with a session on advanced use of Cantera, and then Saturday morning will introduce basic use of Cantera.
+All workshop attendees are invited to join a code sprint and poster session on Saturday afternoon.
+Attendees can choose to attend the basic or advanced sessions, or both.

 Everyone is welcome, and we especially encourage new users to attend!
-Registration will be conducted through [Google Forms](https://forms.gle/H5Fip7sHfQeo4vZX7).
-There is no fee to register for or attend the workshop!
+Registration will be conducted through [EventBrite]().

+All participants in the workshop are expected to ready and comply with our [Code of Conduct](code-of-conduct.md), both during the workshop and in any communications associated with it before, during, or after the event itself.